UnderwaterOwlbear/underwaterowlbear.github.io/_drafts/tonks.md

 ## Your Tank

-Your tank starts with 6 hull points (HP).
+Your tank starts with 6 HP.
 Track them by placing a D6 next to your tank.
 Your tank's hull has four (4) facings.

 1. Front